• Portfolio Help

 • Does this work represent my viewpoint or tell a story?

-• Does the work include areas where I have taken artistic risks or stretched to meet a challenge?
+• Does the work include areas where I have taken artistic risks or stretched myself to meet a challenge?

-Your Process
+2. Your Process

-Observational Work Is Not Required
+3. Observational Work

-Edit and Curate Your Work
+4. Edit and Curate Your Work

 Consider:

-• Each submission may contain one or more works of similar type or content
+• Each submission may contain one or more works of similar type or content.

 • If you collaborated on a piece, credit your collaborator in the description of the work and clearly represent your role in the ideation and realization of the work.